 The End May Be Nearer: Doomsday Clock Moves Within 100 Seconds Of Midnight

-Two years after moving the metaphorical minute hand of its Doomsday Clock to within two minutes to midnight — a figurative two-minute warning for all humanity — the science and security board of the Bulletin of Atomic Scientists

-revealed Thursday that it has moved that minute hand another 20 seconds closer to the midnight hour.
+Two years after moving the metaphorical minute hand of its Doomsday Clock to within two minutes of midnight — a figurative two-minute warning for all humanity — the science and security board of the Bulletin of the Atomic Scientists revealed Thursday that it has moved that minute hand another 20 seconds closer to the midnight hour.

-"The Doomsday Clock is a globally recognized indicator of the vulnerability of our existence," said former Irish president Mary Robinson at the annual clock-unveiling ceremony.
-"It's a striking metaphor for the precarious state of the world, but most frighteningly, it's a metaphor backed by rigorous scientific scrutiny."

 National Security